 - The name of the person you need to speak with on the ship

-- Your relationship to the person you need to reach
+- Your relationship to that person

 - The nature of the emergency